"Love is the only reality and it is not a mere sentiment.

 college and was back home in a small town north of Chicago, working in a

-For years now, I've realized that two of the books that I bought that day had a profound influence on me.
+For years now, I've been quite aware that two of the books that I bought that day had a profound influence on me.
 The first, The Wisdom of Buddha,

 published by a Buddhist organization in Japan was my first introduction